 RepresentationCasesDismissedReduced

 The no-attorney dismissal rate is the highest.
 That does not mean self-represented defendants fare better.
-Three measurable differences in the no-attorney case population explain the gap:
+Two measurable differences in the no-attorney case population explain most of the gap:

-• Court type: 95.4% of no-attorney cases are in district court, compared to 84.8% for private attorneys.
+• Court type and severity: Almost all no-attorney DUI cases are first-offense misdemeanors in district court.
 Almost no unrepresented defendants appear in circuit court, where cases are more serious and more contested.

-• Dismissal mechanism: No-attorney cases are dismissed at higher rates by both prosecutors (19.1% nolle prosequi, vs. 9.0% for private-attorney cases) and judges (14.7% judicial dismissal, vs. 3.0%).
-The elevated rate on both sides suggests these cases differ systematically from represented cases in ways the disposition data does not capture.
+• Dismissal mechanism: No-attorney cases are dropped at notably higher rates by both prosecutors (nolle prosequi) and judges.
+The elevated rate on both sides suggests these cases differ systematically from represented cases in ways the disposition data does not capture — possibly weak evidence, charging error, or non-appearance dynamics.

-7. Virtually no DUI cases go to trial
+7. In circuit court, few DUI cases go to trial

-of DUI convictions statewide were resolved by guilty plea, not trial
+of circuit-court DUI convictions were resolved by guilty plea, not trial

 A jurisdiction with a 5% dismissal rate and a 40% reduction rate produces different outcomes than one with a 5% dismissal rate and a 5% reduction rate.
 The reduction rate captures variation that the dismissal rate alone does not.